pyca/service-identity/README.rst

 Pitch
 =====

-service_identity aspires to give you all the tools you need for verifying whether the certificates of servers you connect to are valid for the intended purposes.
+service_identity aspires to give you all the tools you need for verifying whether a certificate is valid for the intended purposes.

 In the simplest case, this means *host name verification*.
-However, service_identity implements `RFC 6125`_ fully and plans to add relevant other RFCs too.
+However, service_identity implements `RFC 6125`_ fully and plans to add other relevant RFCs too.

 Features